Connect with others who understand.

 Powered By

-Hypertrophic cardiomyopathy (HCM) is a heart condition in which the heart muscle in the left ventricle (LV) — the lower left chamber of the heart — becomes thickened and stiff.
-This makes it difficult for the heart to pump blood properly.
-Apical HCM is a specific type of HCM that affects the apex (bottom point) of the LV.
+Hypertrophic cardiomyopathy (HCM) is a heart condition in which the heart muscle in the left ventricle — the heart’s lower left chamber — gets thick and stiff, making it difficult for the heart to pump blood properly.
+Apical HCM is a specific type of HCM that affects the left ventricle apex — the bottom point of the left ventricle.

 What Is Apical Hypertrophic Cardiomyopathy?

 HCM is an umbrella term for conditions that cause hypertrophy (thickening) of the left ventricle wall.
-The most common type of HCM is asymmetric septal (also called classic HCM), which is diagnosed when the interventricular septum (wall that separates the two ventricles of the heart) becomes thickened.
-Apical HCM is diagnosed when the apex of the LV becomes thickened.
+The most common type of HCM is asymmetric septal, also known as classic HCM.
+This type is diagnosed when the interventricular septum (the wall that separates the heart’s two ventricles) thickens.

 There are three types of apical HCM: